usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

-Generally, to conform to WCAG 2.1, a web page must be directly accessible in that it satisfies the success criteria for one of the defined levels of conformance—in the case of subpart H of this part, Level AA.
-187 However, as noted in the preceding paragraph, WCAG 2.1 also allows for the creation of a “conforming alternate version.”
+Generally, to conform to WCAG 2.1, a web page must be directly accessible in that it satisfies the success criteria for one of the defined levels of conformance—in the case of subpart H of this part, Level AA. {% fn 187 %} However, as noted in the preceding paragraph, WCAG 2.1 also allows for the creation of a “conforming alternate version.”
 The purpose of a “conforming alternate version” is to provide individuals with relevant disabilities access to the information and functionality provided to individuals without relevant